ClemPrt/Canvas-draw/README.md

 ## Keyboard
 - Press "TAB" to open the tool panel
-- Press "B" to select the pencils
+- Press "B" to select the pencil
 - Press "M' to select the marker
 - Press "E" to select the eraser
 - Press "DELETE" to clear canvas